 The next wave of data migrations will involve companies moving applications that literally run their business, not only to enable scalability and business agility, but also remain competitive.
-A poorly executed migration can lead to outages, data loss, wasted time and money and even the loss of jobs.
-In today's blog, our experts share their best practices to enable you to achieve the migration results you want and get your company’s technology strategy “aligned” for the future.
+A poorly executed migration can lead to outages, data loss, wasted time and money, and even the loss of jobs.

 Current State: Start Here

 The first consideration should be a current state assessment of your technology environment.
 A current state assessment is the most important step of the migration process because it provides critical insight into the IT assets across your entire infrastructure, including the following:

 - The hardware currently utilized to support your applications and workloads

 - Any obsolete, end-of-life, or legacy applications or devices

 - Virtual servers and current and unknown software

 - The dependencies for each application and workload, and where they are hosted

 - The applications and workloads that are candidates for migration